-The Queen Emma floating bridge in Willemstad, the capital, is probably one of the most photographed bridges in the world.
+The Queen Emma floating bridge in Willemstad, the capital of Curacao, is probably one of the most photographed bridges in the world.
 And the island’s pastel homes and lovely beaches attract tourists from Europe and the States.
 The capital has been named a UNESCO World Heritage Site.

 Curacao is often teamed with Aruba and the small dive island, Bonaire, as the “ABC Islands.”